 - electrical shock-like sensations

-For example, you may have painful sensations in your leg even though there’s nothing wrong with your leg.
+For example, you may have painful sensations in your leg even though it’s not injured.
 It’s a communication problem between your brain and the nerves in your leg, which stimulates a pain response.
 And the pain is very real.

-More than half of people with MS experience pain as a significant symptom.
-About 1 in 5 people with MS who report continuous pain describe it as a burning pain that mostly affects their legs and feet.
+According to the National Multiple Sclerosis Society, more than half of people with MS experience pain as a significant symptom, and about 1 in 5 people who report continuous pain describe it as a burning pain that mostly affects their legs and feet.

 MS causes the formation of scar tissue, or lesions, in the brain and spine.
 These lesions interfere with signals between the brain and the rest of the body.